BlockchainLabsNZ/personal_multisigs/audit/readme.md

 ## Observations

+- **Parameters hidden within an array**<br>
+  The functions redeemCheck(), redeemBlankCheck(), and setLimit() require arrays of other parameters that a properly documented.
+The use of different parameters would be more appropriate this case.
+This use of arrays is likely due to solidity's constraint on number of parameters that can be used.
+We suggest a refactor in case this constraint changes in future versions of solidity.

+- **Only a subset of arrays is used**<br>
+  The functions verifyCardSignatures() and verifyMultisigSignerSignatures() check if a subset of an array of signatures have been created by a subset of an array of valid signers.
+Working with subsets and ignoring the rest of the array raises a flag, however we understand that building an array within the transaction will incur in missuse of gas, and the arrays contain more information than needed because of solidity's constraint on number of variables described in the last observation.
+In case this constraint changes in future versions of solidity, we suggest a refactor.

 - **Code quality and consistency**<br>
 There are a number of issues with code consistency and correctness, namely:
 	- Used both double and single quotations marks in variables declaration and comparison operators;